If you’ve ever wanted to get in on the proverbial ground floor of an industry, now might just be the time to do that with drones.

 Entry-level drones can be fairly cheap — it would make sense to learn on one of those — with some running less than $100.

 For a business, you will likely need something more sophisticated.
 High-end drones can cost thousands of dollars, but there are entry-level models with high-resolution cameras that cost in the range of hundreds of dollars and could work for some commercial uses.

-For more ideas on getting started with drones, check out: “Exploring the World of Drones?
-Check Out this Buying Guide.”
+For more drone shopping guidance, check out: “Exploring the World of Drones?
+Get Started With This Buying Guide.”

 1. Aerial surveying